The William Arthur Rudd Memorial Trust

 Grant Programs

-The trust does not operate formal grant programs with defined categories or amounts.
+The trust does not operate formal grant programmes with defined categories or amounts.
 Trustees exercise absolute and uncontrolled discretion in making charitable distributions.
+A limited number of grants are made to a wide range of UK registered charities providing services in the UK.

 Priority Areas